jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - The position-tracking service selects the corresponding tree node when the selected text-fragment changes.
 - The tree is displayed with lines.
 - 'convertToTreeData' creates a tree structure based on data items and sets parent-child relationships based on the level count.
-# MarkdownCode > services > position-tracking service
-The position-tracking service tracks the user's current text-fragment, including the selected line number and related text.
-It also stores events monitoring changes in the selected text-fragment.
-The service offers methods to set the selected line and clear the active fragment and current line.
 # MarkdownCode > components > toolbar
 - The application's toolbar has a similar design to MS Access, Excel, Word, or Draw.
 - It consists of a single integrated menu and toolbar with tabs at the top.